slatedocs/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves all the case referrals for the authenticated user.
+This endpoint returns all the `Consults` tied to `Assignments` a specialist has participated on as individual or as a `Specialist Panel` member, given that the assignments are not in `revoked`, `time_out` or `declined` state.
+Will include those consults anyway if the specialist had submitted a `Response` for them.

 ### HTTP Request